The Story of Little Black Sambo: Modern versions

 Bannerman's original was first published with a translation of Masahisa Nadamoto by Komichi Shobo Publishing, Tokyo, in 1999.

 In 2004, a Little Golden Books edition was published under the title The Boy and the Tigers, with new names and illustrations by Valeria Petrone.
 The boy is called Little Rajani.

 Because Iwanami's copyright expired fifty years after its first appearance, the Iwanami version, with its controversial Dobias illustrations and without the proper copyright, was re-released in April 2005 in Japan by a Tokyo-based publisher Zuiunsya.

-The story was retold as "Little Kim" in a storybook and cassette as part of the Once Upon a Time Fairy Tale Series where Sambo is called "Kim", his father Jumbo is "Tim" and his mother Mumbo is "Sim".

 Adaptations

 A board game was produced in 1924, and re-issued in 1945, with different artwork.
 Essentially, the game followed the storyline, starting and ending at home.

 In the 1930s, Wyandotte Toys used a pickaninny caricature "Sambo" image for a dart-gun target.

 An animated version of the story was produced in 1935 as part of Ub Iwerks's ComiColor series.

 In 1939, Little Nipper (RCA Records for children) issued, in addition to a record storybook set of the traditional story, a two 45-RPM record storybook set entitled "Little Black Sambo's Jungle Band", narrated by Paul Wing.
 In the story, Little Black Sambo (in India) goes for a walk in the jungle and encounters a variety of animals, each, in the style of Peter and the Wolf (which had been composed by Sergei Prokofiev three years before), with its own distinctive instrument (e.g., an elephant with a tuba, a "big baboon with a big bassoon", a honey bear with a "perfectly peach piccolo", and a long green snake "playing its scales").
 Each animal plays a distinctive song for him, and then they elect him to be their band director.
 By trial and error, Sambo trains the animals to play and harmonize together.
 In short, he is the talented hero of the story.

 Columbia Records issued a 1946 version on two 78 RPM records with narration by Don Lyon.
 It was issued in a folder with artwork showing Sambo to be quite black indeed, though the narrative preserves the locale as India.

-In 1961, HMV Junior Record Club issued a dramatised version – words by David Croft, music by Cyril Ornadel – with Susan Hampshire in the title role and narrated by Ray Ellington.
+In 1961, the His Master's Voice Junior Record Club issued a dramatised version – words by David Croft, music by Cyril Ornadel – with Susan Hampshire in the title role and narrated by Ray Ellington.